JorgeWSantos/DesignPatterns/Project2/README.md

 #### GridContainer:

-* Group component in a composition left to right in and top to bottom.
+* Group component in a composition left to right in and top to bottom disposing of rows and columns.

     #### Requirements